AdobeDocs/experience-platform.en/help/destinations/catalog/crm/outreach.md

 When you are finished providing details for your destination connection, select **[!UICONTROL Next]**.

-## Activate segments to this destination {#activate}
+## Activate audiences to this destination {#activate}

 >[!IMPORTANT]
 >
 > To activate data, you need the **[!UICONTROL Manage Destinations]**, **[!UICONTROL Activate Destinations]**, **[!UICONTROL View Profiles]**, and **[!UICONTROL View Segments]** [access control permissions](/help/access-control/home.md#permissions).
 Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.

-Read [Activate profiles and segments to streaming segment export destinations](../../ui/activate-segment-streaming-destinations.md) for instructions on activating audience segments to this destination.
+Read [Activate profiles and audiences to streaming audience export destinations](../../ui/activate-segment-streaming-destinations.md) for instructions on activating audiences to this destination.

 ### Mapping considerations and example {#mapping-considerations-example}